wireapp/wire-docs/src/understand/overview.md

 ![image](../how-to/install/img/architecture-server-ha.png)

-Wire-server needs a range of databases.
-Their names are: cassandra, elasticsearch, minio, redis, etcd.

 All the server components on one physical machine can connect to all the databases (also those on a different physical machine).
 The databases each connect to each-other, e.g. cassandra on machine 1 will connect to the cassandra VMs on machines 2 and 3.